 - Having the desire to know more “why” about what’s going on with the patients

 - When he wanted to start a system-based program, it requires a physician champion to get it going and spearhead it

-Factors that got Brad derailed from the premed:
+Factors that got Brad derailed from premed the first time:

 - Realizing he had to take classes or a semester in Physics and organic chemistry

-- Getting a D in organic chemistry the first time, a F the 2nd time, and A the 3rd time
+- Getting a D in organic chemistry the first time, an F the 2nd time, and an A the 3rd time

-- Getting a C- in physics the first time, W the 2nd time, and A the 3rd time
+- Getting a C- in physics the first time, a W the 2nd time, and an A the 3rd time

 - Working at night while going to school in 2007

 The differences between PA and physician:

 - In the urgent care center, there is no physician on site but just electronic communication with them.
 The PA takes care of the patients.